Emergency Room Manager

 Is Obamacare going to change how ERs work?

-Asked by lol_france over 11 years ago
+Asked by lol_france almost 12 years ago

 I would love to know the answer to that question!
 I could write a book and never have to work again!
 Really, the truth is that we don't know.
 This is driving hospital CEOs and CFOs crazy because how can you plan for a future when you don't know what is coming.
 Personally I think that the workings of the ER won't change day to day.
 I do believe that we will be a lot busier.
 Our patient visits for 2013 are already up about 10% from last year.
 I think hospitals will have to do more with less, which means being extremely efficient with money, nurses, equipment and supplies.
 I already see the nurses working a lot harder for the same amount of money, the raises get smaller and smaller, and the patients are sicker and sicker.
 I don't know where the money is going to come from.
 It has to come from somewhere.
 The patients don't have it, the government doesn't have it, and insurance premiums don't nearly cover the cost of healthcare, so the insurance companies are going to run out of money.
 It is a crisis that has come to our country and I sure don't see what the answer is.